bugmark/exchange/notes/devlog.md

 - [ ] gRPC Command: event

 - [ ] Add a grpc-ruby repo & rubygem

+- [ ] Write event-stream to NATS
+- [ ] Write event-stream to Logfile

 - [ ] Rewrite the CLI to use gRPC
 - [ ] Rewrite CLI to use TTY Gems